CiscoDevNet/terraform-provider-fmc/docs/data-sources/ftd_platform_settings_snmp.md

 Read-Only:

 - `authentication_algorithm_type` (String) Type of authentication algorithm.
 - `authentication_password` (String, Sensitive) SNMPv3 authentication password.
-If you selected Encrypted as the `encryption_password_type`, the password must be formatted as xx:xx:xx..., where xx are hexadecimal values.
+If you selected Encrypted as the `password_type`, the password must be formatted as xx:xx:xx..., where xx are hexadecimal values.
 - `encryption_password` (String, Sensitive) SNMPv3 encryption password.
-- `encryption_password_type` (String) Whether the `authentication_password` is in clear text or encrypted.
+If you selected Encrypted as the `password_type`, the password must be formatted as xx:xx:xx..., where xx are hexadecimal values.
 - `encryption_type` (String) Type of encryption algorithm.
+- `password_type` (String) Whether `authentication_password` and `encryption_password` are in clear text or encrypted.
 - `security_level` (String) Select desired security level.
 - `username` (String) SNMPv3 username.